 RAF Halton is the home of the Recruit Training Squadron (RTS), where today's Airmen and Airwomen conduct their Phase 1 training.

 For the latest information on flypasts, contact Operations Flight or the RAF Halton Media Office on 01296 65 6725.

-The Defence Aerodrome Manual (DAM) contains accurate aerodrome data for RAF Halton.
-All airfield users, both military and civilian, are to ensure they are familiar with the relevant sections of the DAM prior to operating at RAF Halton.
-For further information regarding the DAM, contact Operations Flight above.
+The Aviation Safe Operating Environment Manual (ASOEM) contains accurate aerodrome data for RAF Halton.
+All airfield users, both military and civilian, are to ensure they are familiar with the ASOEM prior to operating at RAF Halton.
+For further information regarding the ASOEM, contact Operations Flight above.